garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_04D_Implementing_SDN_SLB_by_using_PowerShell.md

 ﻿---
 lab:
     title: 'Lab D: Implementing SDN Software Load Balancing with private virtual IP by using PowerShell'
-    module: 'Module 4:Planning for and Implementing Azure Stack HCI Networking'
+    module: 'Module 4: Planning for and Implementing Azure Stack HCI Networking'
 ---
 # Lab D: Implementing SDN Software Load Balancing with private virtual IP by using PowerShell